-- 11. In conducting a risk assessment, Ofsted analyses: - pupils' academic achievement over time, taking account of both attainment and progress - pupils' attendance - the outcomes of any inspections, such as survey inspections, carried out by Ofsted since the last routine inspection - the views of parents, 11 including those shown by Parent View, 12 an online questionnaire for parents - qualifying complaints13 about the school referred to Ofsted by parents - any other significant concerns that are brought to Ofsted's attention. - 12.
+- the outcomes of any inspections, such as survey inspections, carried out by Ofsted since the last routine inspection - the views of parents, including those shown by Parent View, an online questionnaire for parents - qualifying complaints about the school referred to Ofsted by parents - any other significant concerns that are brought to Ofsted's attention. - 12.
 Ofsted may also conduct unannounced inspections and monitoring visits at any time.